johnckealy/vue-auth-jwt/README.md

     Vue.prototype.$auth = auth(state, config)
 }
 ```
-The only mandatory endpoint is `API_BASE_URL`, but it likely
+The only mandatory endpoint is `API_BASE_URL`, but it is likely
-the others will be necessary to serve even basic JWT backends.
+the others will also be necessary to serve even basic JWT backends.

 ### Authorization and redirection

+If an authenticated route is requested, `vue-auth-jwt` will attempt to
+validate the user's cookies, and will redirect the user to a
+login screen if they cannot be verified.

 To use redirection, there is an extra installation step.
 In your
 Vue application's router file (this is located in `src/routes/index.js`
-for @vue/cli and QuasarFramework apps), add the following:
+for @vue/cli and QuasarFramework apps), add the following code after
+the router instance has been declared:

 ```javascript